A holiday to Burma in 12 days will takes you to explore prominent religious sites as well as the golden land’s most well-known tourist attractions.

 |Day 05 : Mandalay – Monywa

 On the 5th day of your trip to Myanmar, move to the northwest of Mandalay and visit Monywa, the bustling city with imposing Buddhist architectures.
 You will dedicate the day to discover religious sites here.
 Visit Thanbuddhay Pagoda that houses over 500,000 sculptures, relics and other sacred objects; Bodi Tataung where the gigantic lying Buddha and standing Buddha are located.
 Then boat to fascinating caves of Po Win Taung that were likely inhabited from the beginning of human appearance in Myanmar.
 Some of these caves today are filled with paintings and antique Buddhas.
 By the end of the day, you take a rickshaw ride round the city center.

 Overnight in Monywa.

 |Day 06 : Monywa – Pakokku – Bagan

-Saying goodbye to Monywa, you depart for Pakokku, a little town to the south by the shore of Irrawaddy river.
-This is an important commercial center of tobacco and Thanaka, in Magway region.
-In Pakokku, you visit a cheroot factory and a local market that sells Thanaka – secret skincare treatment and sunblock that is most popular for Burmese women and children.
-Relax and communicate with the friendly locals here to understand more deeply their daily life and culture.
-From Pakkoku, move down to Irrawaddy river by boat to Bagan, the remarkable archeological plain in Asia with thousand of temples and pagodas in red brick.
+Say goodbye to Monywa and depart for Pakokku, a little town to the south by the shore of Irrawaddy River.
+This is an important commercial center of cheroot and thanaka, in Magway region.
+In Pakokku, you visit a cheroot factory and a local market that sells thanaka – secret skincare treatment and sunblock that is most popular for Burmese women and children.
+Relax and communicate with the friendly locals here to understand more deeply their daily lives and culture.
+From Pakkoku, move downtream Irrawaddy River by boat to Bagan, the remarkable archaeological site in Asia with thousand of temples and pagodas.
 Upon arrival, you transfer to your hotel.

 Overnight in Bagan.